Red Line Bus Rapid Transit (BRT)

 Building on Indianapolis’ leadership in electric vehicle and green technology initiatives, the project is one of the first all-electric BRT services in the nation.
 The Red Line represents a smart public transportation solution that will improve mobility standards for Indianapolis, providing efficient service to more than 50,000 residents within walking distance of the BRT’s 28 stations and stimulating transit-oriented development on the corridor.

-American Structurepoint's traffic capacity analysis, simulation modeling, and design of construction and bid plans for 50+ traffic signal modifications along the BRT corridor.
+American Structurepoint's traffic engineering services included traffic capacity analysis, simulation modeling, and design of construction and bid plans for 50+ traffic signal modifications along the BRT corridor.

 - Noblesville Wastewater Treatment Upgrades Cited In National Engineering Competition

 - Company Provides Engineering Services to Red Line Bus Rapid Transit Project

 - American Structurepoint Begins New Era – Relocates to 9025 River Road

 - Matt Moore, PE, Joins American Structurepoint as Vice President

 - Mark Tomlinson Joins American Structurepoint As Technical Director of Transportation in Austin

 - South Bend Smart Streets Initiative Wins First-Place ARTBA Globe Award

 - Will Conley Joins American Structurepoint as Principal